 There are the following single-file system plugins.
 As above, the optional name attribute can be used to change the file name.

 <jitterentropy name="jitterentropy"/>

-Provides a random number generator based on CPU jitter.
-It is typically used for emulation of /dev/random and /dev/urandom.
+Provides a random number generator or entropy source based on CPU jitter.
+It is typically used for emulation of /dev/random.